 '''

+printer

+host_name

-host_name printer-1
+printer-1

+192.160.0.1

-address 192.160.0.1
+address

-}

 The use printer is the "template" line.
-It mean that this host will inherits properties from the the host_name is the object name of your host.
-It must be unique. '''
+It mean that this host will inherits properties from the state of the state

+the host_name is the object name of your host.
+It must be unique.

+'''